FAQ

 If you would like more specific allergen information, please call or email our Customer Service department, and we will be happy to answer your questions.

-14. Why aren’t Sustainable Seas tuna and sardines canned in the U.S.?
+13. Why ISN’T Sustainable Seas tuna canned in the U.S.?

 Since Sustainable Seas sources from environmentally exemplary fisheries around the world, our selection of strategically located canning facilities noted above also results in fewer transportation miles.
 Please see this link for a condensed pdf of additional information: The Sustainable Seas Perspective: Sustainable Seas Overseas Processing Facilities.